-The next grant cycle for the Heritage Investment Grant will open in the spring of 2017.
+The next grant cycle for the Heritage Investment Grant will open April 3, 2017.

 Below is more information on the program and the application process.
 Please note that grants will be submitted through a new online grant system; physical copies of the grant application will not be accepted.